varabyte/kobweb-cli/README.md

 * Set that tag for the release title as well
 * Fill out the release, using previous releases as guidance (and comparing changes to main since last time to see what's new)
-* Add the .zip and .tar files from `kobweb/build/distributions`
+* Add the .zip and .tar files downloaded from GitHub actions or, if built manually, from `kobweb/build/distributions`
 * Confirm the release.

 ## Publishing